"Like" Julia's Vegan Kitchen on Facebook

 About Julia

-Julia lives in Los Angeles, California.
-In addition to blogging about food, she is also making her way towards a PhD in English literature.
+Julia lives in Western North Carolina.
+In addition to blogging about food, she also teaches a wide range of courses in literature, composition, and cultural studies.
 A classically trained singer with a background in linguistics and a penchant for travel, her academic, creative, political, and culinary selves are inextricable from each other.

 It was living, cooking, and eating in a vegetarian co-op house while in college that really fostered both Julia's love of food and cooking, and her awareness of the political, social, and environmental impact of the food choices we make every day.
 It was also there that she learned about Carlo Rossi, Nag Champa, and having squirrels living in your walls, but that's probably beside the point.
 In 2006, Julia also lived in Dakar, Senegal, an experience which further made evident the importance of food in a number of ways.
 Then, in the time between college and grad school, Julia worked behind the counter/espresso machine in several upscale bakery-cafes in London and Chicago, where she learned more about nice food (and cranky people).

-Living in an LA neighborhood that is home to Angelenos with Armenian, Thai, Latin American, Indian, and Korean roots continues to be an exciting source of exposure to new foods and food traditions for Julia.
+Living in an LA neighborhood that is home to Angelenos with Armenian, Thai, Latin American, Indian, and Korean roots was an exciting source of exposure to new foods and food traditions for Julia.

 Julia feels silly writing about herself in the third person.